North River Shad, c. 1910

 By George Bilgere

-Featured art: United States National Museum Photographic Laboratory
+Featured Art: Mounted Model of a Polar Bear from United States National Museum Photographic Laboratory

 A father died heroically in some Alaskan park